 It should be noted that equation (14) was originally derived from experimental data of homogeneous soil or sandy land, which is not the same as the porous media in PEMFC.
 There is no unified conclusion on the parameters applicable to PEMFC in existing research, so it needs to be appropriately corrected according to measured data.

-The relationship between flow rate and pressure gradient can be obtained according to Darcy's law:
+The relationship between liquid velocity and pressure gradient can be obtained according to Darcy's law: